 Coral Gables, known as one of Florida's most desirable residential areas and increasingly recognized as an international business center, offers all the benefits of large-city living in a relaxed suburban setting.
 Its main street, Miracle Mile, is filled with restaurants and shops.
 Next door to Coral Gables is the Greater Miami area with many distinctive neighborhoods where students live such as South Miami, Coconut Grove, Brickell, the Art Deco inspired South Beach, and "Little Havana."

 South Florida: A Hub for Opportunity & Business

-Miami, home to nearly 1,400 corporations, hosts the headquarters for multinational corporations including Disney, Sony, and FedEx; is home to nearly 1,400 corporations; and South Florida serves as the corporate headquarters for dozens of American companies, including Office Depot, American Airlines, and Hewlett-Packard.
+Miami, home to nearly 1,400 corporations, hosts the headquarters for multinational corporations including Disney, Sony, and FedEx; and dozens of headquarters for U.S. companies, including Office Depot, American Airlines, and Hewlett-Packard.

-Many federal agencies – including the Securities and Exchange Commission and the U.S. Department of Homeland Security – have offices here As the the largest financial capital in the U.S. after New York City, South Florida has become one of the world's leading centers of international tax planning, arbitration, and asset management.
+Federal agencies – including the Securities and Exchange Commission and the U.S. Department of Homeland Security – have offices here.
+As the the largest financial capital in the U.S. after New York City, South Florida has become a leading center of international tax planning, arbitration, and asset management.

 Studying in Miami = Hands-On Learning Opportunities

-Top local attorneys and alumni serve as adjunct professors and mentors and students have unparalleled opportunities in work side-by-side with faculty and clients via externships and practicums.
-Lawyers in South Florida practice in numerous courts, including the U.S. 11th Circuit Court of Appeals, and South Florida provides students access to dozens of agencies and courts including state and federal trial and appellate, bankruptcy, immigration, family and more.
+Top local attorneys and alumni serve as adjunct professors and mentors and students have unparalleled opportunities to work side-by-side with faculty and clients via externships and practicums.
+Lawyers in South Florida practice in numerous courts, including the U.S. 11th Circuit Court of Appeals, and the area provides students access to dozens of agencies and courts - state and federal, trial and appellate, bankruptcy, immigration, family and more.